WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 --- | ---
 $total | Amount of players in the game.
 $living | Amount of living players.
+$dead | Amount of dead players.
+$ghostly | Amount of ghostly players.
+$haunting | Boolean value that reflects whether haunting is enabled.
 $phase | The current phase as a number.
 $phname | The current phase as a text.